zilbi/research-projects/multimodal-ai-for-personalized-assessment-of-human-resilience-to-extreme-temperature-conditions/README.md

 The research methodology, experiments, results, and discussion are documented in the current manuscript:

-**Personalized Assessment of Human Resilience to Heat and Cold Using Machine Learning**
+**Personalized Profiling of Human Resilience to Heat and Cold Using Machine Learning**

-The manuscript describes the construction of the two-dimensional temperature-resilience model, the machine-learning experiments, feature-importance analysis, and potential applications in occupational environments with high, low, and contrasting temperatures.

-The manuscript is under active development and may be revised as the research and publication preparation continue.
+The manuscript is under active development and may be revised as the research progresses and preparation for submission continues.

 [Read the current manuscript](article/personalized-heat-cold-resilience.pdf)